 Keeping track of paper receipts is not only pointless, but also quite stressful.
 Little pieces of paper are easy to misplace, liable to get torn or smudged.
 By tax time, nine months later, the ink has likely rubbed off and paper mangled into crumpled pocket lint.

-For the sake of stressed-out freelancers everywhere, let’s put this misconception to rest -- once and for all.
+For the sake of stressed-out freelancers everywhere, let’s show that you can use a business expense tracking app and put this misconception to rest -- once and for all.

 Click over to the IRS website and you’ll find a very clear outline of what constitutes a sufficient record for a business tax deduction.
 Basically, this kind of document needs to show what you bought, when you bought it, and how much you spent.
 It’s not rocket science.